 For example, you can list your personal property on Agoda, kind of like on Airbnb.
-You can also book cheap flights and airport transfers on their site!
+You can also book cheap flights, car rentals and airport transfers on their site!
 They are definitely attempting to become an A to Z vacation booking site, from your flight, transfer, accommodation, and even your at-home listing.

 Agoda consistently finds great prices on every continent, but they truly shine when it comes to booking a room in Asia.

 - Pros: Best online hotel booking site for Asia and a whole host of other convenient goodies.

 - Cons: You must search for a room by city, not region.

 (It is also worth noting that Booking Holdings owns other large online hotel sites like Booking.com and Priceline.)

 My missus travels with all her clothes in ziplock bags: don’t be like my missus.
 UP YOUR PACKING GAME!

 Packing cubes for the globetrotters and compression sacks for the real adventurers – these babies are a traveller’s best kept secret.
 They organise yo’ packing and minimise its volume too so you can pack MORE.